Urban Planning Degree at University of Kansas

 Urban Planning Degree

 The urban planning program at University of Kansas prepares students for a career in government agencies, private enterprises, or nonprofit organizations.
 The program focuses on applying principles of planning, analysis, and architecture to the development and improvement of urban areas and surrounding regions, functioning as professional planners.
 Program courses include: principle of architecture, master plan development, service communications, community and commercial development, zoning, land use planning, applied economics, policy analysis, applicable laws and regulations, and professional responsibilities and managerial duties.
+Get more details below including other Kansas colleges that offer urban planning degrees.

 Learn more by requesting information now!